-Andrew Mitchel LLC is an international tax attorney law firm with over 29 years of experience in international tax planning and associated U.S. tax return preparation.
+Andrew Mitchel is an international tax attorney with over 29 years of experience in international tax planning and associated U.S. tax return preparation.
 We have clients in the United States and all around the world.
 We advise most of our clients over the phone, email, video conference, Skype, etc. Clients are also welcome to visit our Connecticut office.

 Our clients typically include:

 When dealing with cross-border transactions, the tax laws of multiple countries may need to be considered.
 We have relationships with tax advisors in many countries.